karlNordgren/startup/README.md

 https://ninjamock.com/s/6V6TVKx

 2/19/2023
+I am updated my startup README to talk about what I learned during the Simon assignment.
+I learned that it is easy to build off of a project using github.
+It is easy to manipulate different elements of the html to customize the project to my specifications.
+I also am having troply with deploy the simon project.
+It is strange because it worked for my personal project.
+I am confused though.
+If the simon project and my personal page are both pointing to the same URL how will the TAs be able to see both projects.
+For this reason I have not deployed the simon project until I can talk with the TAs.

+2/19/2023

 I am actually thinking of chaning the app.
 I want it to be able to connect people who speak different languages.
 Those who speak a "native language" can be the teachers and those who are trying to learn can be the "students"